-Diana Donahoe and Julie Ross are on the faculty at Georgetown University Law Center, where both hold the title of Professor of Law, Legal Practice.
+Diana Donahoe and Julie Ross have been members of the faculty at Georgetown University Law Center for more than two decades, holding the titles of Professor of Law, Legal Practice and Professor of Law, Legal Practice Emeritus, respectively.

 Diana R. Donahoe